younghhk/precision-based-monitoring-days/README.md

 # Precision-Based Monitoring Days

-This repository provides an R implementation of a **precision-based rule** for determining the number of monitoring days required to estimate population-level outcomes with a prespecified level of accuracy.
+This repository provides an R implementation of a precision-based rule for determining the number of monitoring days required per participant to achieve a desired level of accuracy when estimating a population mean or prevalence.

-The method translates empirically estimated variability from a mixed-effects model into a practical recommendation for the required number of monitoring days per participant.
+Using variance components estimated from existing data (e.g., pilot studies or large observational cohorts), the method addresses a practical design question:

+Given the observed between-person and day-to-day variability, how many monitoring days are needed per participant so that the 95% confidence interval for the population estimate is sufficiently narrow?

-This tool is intended to support **study design and planning** for accelerometer-based and other repeated-measures studies.
+This tool is intended to support study design and protocol decisions in accelerometer-based and other repeated-measures research settings.

 ---